republik/plattform/src/components/TeaserFeed/docs.md

   - `href` String, target url or path
   - `passHref` Boolean, indicates this will eventually end in an a tag and you may overwrite href
 - `bar`: an optional React element.
+- `prepublication`: Whether the teaser is for a prepublished article.

 ```react
 <TeaserFeed